Explore Mental and Emotional Wellbeing with Into Film+

 Lost Connections (U)

-Brand-new to Into Film+, Lost Connections is a short film, drawing on a century of archive footage, that offers a poetic response to the experience of the COVID-19 pandemic.
+Lost Connections is a short film, drawing on a century of archive footage, that offers a poetic response to the experience of the COVID-19 pandemic, which gave everyone pause to stop and reflect, to question and re-assess what is most important to us.

-The past 18 months has given everyone pause to stop and reflect, to question and re-assess what is most important to us.
 Made possible through a unique collaboration between twelve film archives across the UK, the film creates multiple associations with histories and memories, our common experiences of loss, loneliness and isolation, and the need for the human touch.

 It is not a film about the pandemic; it is a film about recovery, hope and renewal; the human character; sadness and joy; what we really value and our gradual reconnection with each other, our communities, and the world around us.